 Scratching an athlete’s foot rash or using the same towel on other parts of your body can cause the infection to spread, affecting your hands, toenails, or groin.

-Although many over-the-counter treatments for athlete’s foot are available, it’s best to schedule an appointment with Dr. Thelander and his team.
-Athlete’s foot has similar symptoms to other skin problems, such as eczema, but Dr. Thelander can confirm a diagnosis after examining your foot.
+Although many over-the-counter treatments for athlete’s foot are available, it’s best to schedule an appointment with a podiatrist.
+Athlete’s foot has similar symptoms to other skin problems, such as eczema, but a podiatrist can confirm a diagnosis after examining your foot.

-If you suspect you have athlete’s foot, don’t hesitate to call or book an appointment online for prompt treatment.
+If you suspect you have athlete’s foot, don’t hesitate to call the office to schedule an appointment.